anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **2 Kings 5.1-14** continues the series on the prophets, and concludes the series in 1 and 2 Kings, with Naaman being healed of leprosy. **Psalm 30** gives thanks to God for answered prayer.
+* **2 Kings 5.1-14** continues the series on the prophets, and concludes the series in 1 and 2 Kings, with Elisha curing Naaman of leprosy (see Proper 2, Year B). **Psalm 30** gives thanks to God for answered prayer: 'you have healed me'.
 * **Galatians 6.[1-6] 7-16** concludes the series in Galatians, with an exhortation to do good to all.
 * **Luke 10.1-11, 16-20** continues the series in Luke (without a gap), with Jesus sending out the seventy-two who then return rejoicing.
 (10.12-15, 'woe to you...', could be included 'when opportunity allows': compare Matthew 11.16-19, 25-30, which also omits this bit.)
 The 'Related' reading, **Isaiah 66.10-14**, calls on people to rejoice.
 The 'Related' psalm, **Psalm 66.1-8** (EV: 1-9), begins with a call to be joyful.